-Vector formats are good for printing and if the barcode you make is going to be printed, consider using a vector format for exporting it.
+Vector formats are good for printing and if the barcode you make is going to be printed, consider using a vector file for exporting it.
 Most printers also prefer CMYK colors, sometimes even spot colors.
 Contact your printer for more detailed requirements.

 Supported Vector Formats and Colors

 Barcode Generator supports three most popular vector formats: PDF, EPS and SVG.
 The first two use CMYK colors, the last one uses RGB colors.